chris-short/devopsish.com/content/post/121/index.md

 ## People

-[‘Developers’ lives matter’ – Chinese software engineers use Github to protest against the country’s 996 work schedule](https://www.scmp.com/tech/start-ups/article/3003691/developers-lives-matter-chinese-software-engineers-use-github) — As stated in the group's [GitHub repo](https://github.com/996icu/996.ICU), "The name 996.ICU refers to 'Work by "996", sick in ICU', an ironic saying among Chinese programmers, which means that by following the "996" work schedule, you are risking yourself getting into ICU (Intensive Care Unit)."
+[‘Developers' lives matter' – Chinese software engineers use Github to protest against the country's 996 work schedule](https://www.scmp.com/tech/start-ups/article/3003691/developers-lives-matter-chinese-software-engineers-use-github) — As stated in the group's [GitHub repo](https://github.com/996icu/996.ICU), "The name 996.ICU refers to 'Work by "996", sick in ICU', an ironic saying among Chinese programmers, which means that by following the "996" work schedule, you are risking yourself getting into ICU (Intensive Care Unit)."

 [Want an awesome job, working in a great team, with a tremendous leader?](https://social.icims.com/viewjob/pt1553611085158445da) — If you're in Europe and want to work on the Ansible team with other fellow Red Hatters.
 This is the job for you (maybe)!

 [The Cloud Pod — Episode 16: This week in the cloud blob](https://www.thecloudpod.net/podcast/episode-16-this-week-in-the-cloud-blob/) — AWS Summit Season 2019 is officially underway.
 Justin, Peter and special guest Chris Short [@chrisshort](https://twitter.com/ChrisShort).
 Plus the famous lightning round.

-[Report: U.S. workers hate ‘open’ office spaces](https://www.prdaily.com/report-u-s-workers-hate-open-office-spaces/) — File this under, "Shit You Already Knew"
+[Report: U.S. workers hate ‘open' office spaces](https://www.prdaily.com/report-u-s-workers-hate-open-office-spaces/) — File this under, "Shit You Already Knew"

 [5 Ways to Leave Your Work Stress at Work](https://hbr.org/2019/03/5-ways-to-leave-your-work-stress-at-work)